mbj/devtools/README.md

 [![Code Climate](https://codeclimate.com/github/datamapper/devtools.png)](https://codeclimate.com/github/datamapper/devtools)
 <!-- [![Code Climate](https://codeclimate.com/github/rom-rb/devtools.png)](https://codeclimate.com/github/rom-rb/devtools) -->

-Metagem to assist [ROM](https://github.com/rom-rb) style development.
+Metagem to assist [ROM](https://github.com/rom-rb)-style development.
 Used to centralize metric setup and development gem dependencies.

 ## Installation

-The installation looks stupid because Gemfiles are not nestable (Gemfile cannot include another Gemfile from a remote repository).
+The installation looks stupid because Gemfiles are not nestable (A Gemfile cannot include another Gemfile from a remote repository).
 Because of this we use an updatable local copy of the shared parts.